dmmartin888/dmmartin888.github.io/docs/apis.md

 * **A queen Western honey bee can live for 2-3 years.
 A worker will live for less than half a year.**

-* **Honey has different flavors and colors depending on the region it was made in and kinds of flowers it was made for.**
+* **Honey has different flavors and colors depending on the region it was made in and the kinds of flowers it was made from.**

 * **Honey was found in King Tut's tomb.
 It was over 2000 years old and still edible!**